American Slang Words: Mad! Sick! Horrorshow!Tweet

 Slang is its own industry, constantly minting and recycling new expressions.
 Last year’s hot words are this year’s heirlooms.
 Most phrases first appear online or on TV.
 Some – usually the more obscene – hatch on playgrounds, around kegs, on street corners.
 Slang is alive in a way other parts of our language rarely are.

 That said, any list of American slang words is simultaneously an obituary.
 As soon as a word infiltrates the mainstream, it’s old news.
-A futile conquest, this list, but great fun nonetheless.
+Still, even though it may be futile, we’ve compiled a list of some of the sweetest American slang words.

 Munchies: hunger, especially a craving for junk food